 "We are the sum of the atoms of our universe.
-What passes through our bodies every nanosecond is the beginning of all time and the entire existence of mankind.
-Which makes me believe that if these atoms are composed of the souls of all life forces, then it is possible to tune into this energy in sacred and profound places."
+What passes through our bodies every nanosecond is the beginning of time and the entire existence of mankind.
+Which leads me to believe that if these atoms are composed of the souls of all life forces, then it is possible to tune into this energy in sacred and profound places."

 One of those sacred places is Goat Rock Beach, near the small hamlet of Jenner, California on the Sonoma Coast.
-It was here that I had a mystical experience that changed my ideas about life after death.
+It was here that I had a mystical experience that changed my thoughts on life after death.

 The seaside town of Jenner is a rugged and beautiful place located at the junction of the Russian River and Pacific Ocean.
 This small hamlet represents the yin and yang of the Sonoma California Coast.
 The Russian river is engaged in a constant battle with the intruding waves of the Pacific Ocean as they collide together at the mouth where they meet.
 The air is filled with negative charged ions that alter the energy field, adding to an increased awareness of the surrounding area and the internal dialog of the mind.

-It was a foggy night in Jenner the evening that I encountered this unusual spirit energy.
-The moon caught my eye and gently pulled me in to its soothing soft light.
-As I gazed at its rays darting in and out of the fog, I felt an odd sensation enter my body.
-My skin began to tingle with an electrical current that opened up my mind to an intense feeling of joy.
-I was alarmed at first, not knowing where this energy came from r why it happened.
+It was a typical coastal summer night in Jenner the evening that I encountered this unusual spirit energy.
+The moon caught my eye as I walked my dog along the beach and gently pulled me in to its rays darted in and out of the fog.
+I began to feel on odd sensation enter my body and my skin began to tingle.
+It felt like an electrical current was buzzing through me which opened up my mind to an intense feeling of joy.
+I was alarmed at first, not knowing how or, where this energy came from.
 It took me by surprise and I knew at that moment something special was happening to me.

 This euphoric feeling lasted for hours and inspired a lucid dream where I heard the most beautiful music.
-It reminded me of what the sound of an angels harp would sound like plucked from the heavens.
+It reminded me of the sound of an angels harp plucked from the heavens.
 You can listen below:

-When I awoke the following morning, I grabbed my guitar and tuned it to the sounds I heard in my dream.
+When I awoke the following morning, I grabbed my guitar and tuned it to the melody's I heard in my dream.
 As I explored the notes on my fretboard, the song “Shining Light” burst through me.
 I wrote the lyrics and music in a matter of minutes, all the while re-learning the note and chord patterns on my guitar as I strummed along.
-It was as if something, or someone was guiding me from a divine place.
+It was as if something, or someone was guiding me.

-I recorded the Shining Light song on my phone so that I could play it back and memorize the note positions and lyrics.
-I was so caught up in the moment of writing and recording this song, that I had no concept of the story until I read the scribbled lyrics I had written in my notebook.
-I then realized that they told the story of losing my mother to an aneurism when I was a teenager.
+I recorded the song on my phone so that I could play it back and memorize the chords and lyrics.
+I was so caught up in the moment of writing and recording this song, I lost track of time and entered a altered state of consciousness.
+When I read the lyrics I scribbled in my notebook, I realized that they told the story of losing my mother to an aneurism when I was a teenager.
 I thought to myself, was it possible that her spirit paid me a visit via the energy I encountered on the beach that evening?

-Death is profound in its sadness, joy and beauty and taught me the impermanence of all things.
-It also lead me down a spiritual path to search out the meaning of this powerful mystical experience.
+The death of my mother was a profound experience.
+Its sadness, joy and beauty taught me the impermanence of all things.
+It also lead me down a spiritual path to search out the meaning of my mystical encounter.

 Music is the great connector.
 It expresses the oneness of all things and shares a path similar to the constructs of Buddhism.
 In Zen philosophy, music functions in the tradition of the “three characteristics” of existence.
 The “anicca”, which is the observation that everything is always in a constant flux of energy and matter, (hence, the tonal and atonal sounds of this unique guitar tuning I discovered).
 The “dukha”, where the mind is always in a state of dissatisfaction, (hence, the harmonic tension created by the abstract sounds created by this tuning).
 The “anatta”, the realization that if we observe our behaviors closely, there is no “I” to be found, (hence, the search for melodic sensibilities from the chaotic non-tempered sounds of this tuning to help guide the soul and spirit in an egoless and meaningful way towards enlightenment.)

-To celebrate this new spiritual enlightenment, I founded the Subtractivists as a new philosophy that explores the bridge between music, art and spirituality tied to the cycle of life, or as the Greeks refer to it as the saeculum.
-Each symbol created in our star logo is associated with recurring social issues that represent the cycle of life that we experience in our trajectory to the alternate spiritual plane of death.
+To celebrate this new spiritual enlightenment, I founded the Subtractivists group.
+I am currently working out the concepts of this new philosophy that explores the bridge between music, art and spirituality tied to the cycle of life, or as the Greeks refer to it as the saeculum.
+Each symbol created in our star calendar is associated with recurring social issues that represent the cycle of life that we experience in our trajectory to the spiritual plane of death.
 Our spirit energy is directly engaged with each of these symbols during certain segments of our lives relating to age, health and wisdom.
 Learning to tap into this creative energy and understanding its value in the phase of ones life will help us make decisions that lead to a better understanding of ones self and purpose.

 Can the dead speak?
 One can only speculate until we enter the twilight world beyond our life on earth.
 Until then, I find comfort knowing that the ones we love live through us in the powerful message of music under the watchful eyes of the cosmos.

-The Shining Light experience inspired me to create the “Internal Spark” blog.
-Click for our latest interviews with forward thinking musicians on the influence of spirituality and how it inspires their art.
+If you are interested in learning more about music and creativity, visit the “Internal Spark” blog.
+Click the link for interviews with forward thinking musicians on the influence of spirituality and how it inspires their art.